Claudia Heill: Career

 Heill spent the next seven years competing internationally.
 She was one of four Austrians (Sabrina Filzmoser, Ludwig Paischer and Andreas Mitterfellner making up the quartet) to take gold medals at the World Military Championships in 2006 helping her country top the medal table.
 Her finest hour was her silver medal-winning performance at the Olympic Games in Athens in 2004.
 “This had been her dream even as she began practicing her first judo attacks as a seven-year-old,” said her longtime coach Hubert Rohrauer.
-Heill was part of the organizing committee at the European Championships in Vienna in 2010.

-Heill committed suicide by jumping to her death from a 6th-story window in Vienna on March 31st, 2011.
-Shortly before her death, Heill was a commentator on JudoTV at the Judo World Cup in Oberwart.
-Her former teammate Ludwig Paischer was stunned by her tragic death, saying, "She was such a fun-loving, friendly person."
+Heill was part of the organizing committee at the European Championships in Vienna in 2010 and a commentator on JudoTV at the Judo World Cup in Oberwart.

+Death

+Heill died in Vienna on 31 March 2011.
+The manner of death was suicide.